 “See.
-I’m afraid you might be a little too involved in the management of a childrens’ toy.
+I’m afraid you might be a little too involved with the management of a children’s toy.
 I just want to help you.”

 “Yes, that reminds me.
 I need to show you something.”

-“How did you get this?”
-Michael asks clearly stung.
+“How did you get this?” he asks clearly stung.

-“The babysitter told me G wanted to show her a video you made on the iPad.
-She thought I’d like to see it too. (pause.)
+“Your son wanted to show the babysitter a video his PaPa made on the iPad.
+She thought I’d like to see it too.
 Nice work on that arch by the way.”